kskovpen/TopKinFit/README.md

 The kinematic fit can also account for the photon radiation from any charged hard-process particle in the aforementioned processes.
 Implementation is realized as a C++ shared library.
-A Python [SWIG](https://github.com/swig/swig) wrapper is also provided.
+The Python bindings via [SWIG](https://github.com/swig/swig) are provided.
 An external [ROOT](https://root.cern.ch) library is used.

 The full API documentation is available at [this page](https://kskovpen.github.io/TopPhit/).